calliestump/CSharpMadLibs/MadLibs/README.md

 #### **By Callie Stump, Jerrod Styrk, Danielle Thompson**

 ## Decription
-- This Application will  Create a letter and put in a sender and recipient.
+- This Application will create a letter and put in a sender and recipient.

 ## Setup